Ticket*

 Open the Ticket to edit its details and access all the available options and properties.

-Mark the status and progress of the Ticket in the .
+Mark the status and progress of the Ticket in the Board layout.

 Change the Ticket's position in the List layout.